socratools/socradoc/doc/soundcraft-notepad-usb-protocol.md

     The unlabeled bytes have always been observed to be 0x00.

-Table of possible audio sources for the Notepad-5:
+Table of possible audio sources for Notepad-5 USB capture device channels 1+2:

     index     device label     description from the manual 0         MIC 1 + LINE 2   Mic Input 1 + Mono line input 2